sentryinsurance/ec2-fleet-plugin/README.md

 #### 5. Configure Jenkins

-Once your ASG or Spot Fleet is ready, you can use it by adding a new **EC2 Fleet** cloud in the Jenkins configuration.
+Once your ASG, EC2 Fleet, or Spot Fleet is ready, you can use it by adding a new **EC2 Fleet** cloud in the Jenkins configuration.

 1. Goto ```Manage Jenkins > Plugin Manager```
 1. Install ```EC2 Fleet Jenkins Plugin```
 1. Goto ```Manage Jenkins > Configure Clouds```
 1. Click ```Add a new cloud``` and select ```Amazon EC2 Fleet```
 1. Configure AWS credentials, or leave empty to use the EC2 instance role
-1. Specify Auto Scaling Group or EC2 Spot Fleet to use
+1. Specify Auto Scaling Group, EC2 Fleet, or Spot Fleet to use

 More information on the configuration options can be found [here](https://github.com/jenkinsci/ec2-fleet-plugin/blob/master/docs/CONFIGURATION-OPTIONS.md).